iqfareez/bmi_calculator/README.md

 ## Changelog

-Wondering what is changed with every new releases??
+Wondering what is changed with every new release??
 I log them in [changelog history](https://telegra.ph/Changelogs---BMI-Calculator-Lite-07-21).

 ## Progressive web app